Ryz3D/closedHAB/README.md

   - addons
     - *.js

-Click on any of the above to find out how to use the files in order to set up and extend closedHAB.
+Click on any of the above to find out how to use these files in order to set up and extend closedHAB.